 #21: Fire Engine Red with Blonde Highlights

 It’s edgy hot red hair with highlights of a very soft blonde hue.
 The cutest thing about this look is the two tones of color to make something completely different from the ordinary.
 Coldwater and dry shampoo are going to be your best friend.
-I recommend Amika dry shampoo and Redken color extend magnetics.
-Washing your hair with cold water really helps to keep the color vibrant as long as possible.
+I recommend Amika dry shampoo and Redken color extend Magnetics.
+Washing your hair with cold water helps to keep the color vibrant as long as possible.